Solar Opposites: Development

-On August 28, 2018, it was announced that Hulu had given the production a series order for two seasons consisting of sixteen episodes.
-The series was created by Rick and Morty cocreator Justin Roiland and Mike McMahan, who were also expected to serve as executive producers.
-Production companies involved with the series are slated to consist of 20th Television.
-On June 18, 2020, Hulu renewed the series for a third season consisting of 11 episodes.
-On June 22, 2021, Hulu renewed the series for a fourth season consisting of 12 episodes.
+On August 28, 2018, it was announced that Hulu had given the production a two-season order consisting of sixteen episodes.
+The series was created by Rick and Morty co-creator Justin Roiland and Mike McMahan, who were also expected to serve as executive producers.
+It is distributed by 20th Television.
+On June 18, 2020, Hulu renewed the series for an expanded third season consisting of 11 episodes.
+On June 22, 2021, Hulu renewed the series for a fourth season.
 On October 6, 2022, Hulu renewed the series for a fifth season.
+On July 26, 2024, Hulu renewed the series for a sixth season.
+In March 2025, the series was confirmed to end with the sixth season.

 Writing

-The Wall in Yumyulack's room in which he keeps shrunken-down people as prisoners was, as Roiland has noted, one of the duo's initial ideas for the series, as they were interested in a "B-story" that lasted the entire first season.
-Some of the animation is made with assistance from Film Victoria in Melbourne, Australia.
+The Wall in Yumyulack's room where he imprisons shrunken-down people was, as Roiland has noted, one of the duo's initial ideas for the series, as they were interested in a "B-story" that lasted the entire first season.

 Casting

-Alongside the series order announcement, it was confirmed that Justin Roiland, Thomas Middleditch, Sean Giambrone, and Mary Mack would voice the lead characters in the series.
-In September 2022, Tiffany Haddish, who voiced the recurring character of Aisha in the first three seasons of the series, confirmed she had lost "all [her] gigs" following allegations of child sexual abuse, implying that she would not return in future seasons as the character.
+Alongside the series first order announcement, it was confirmed that Roiland, Thomas Middleditch, Sean Giambrone, and Mary Mack would voice the lead characters in the series.

-On January 25, 2023, Justin Roiland was removed from the show, alongside sister show Koala Man, after he was charged with felony domestic abuse.
-Both shows are produced by 20th Television, via their 20th Television Animation division.
+On January 25, 2023, Roiland was removed from the show, alongside sister show Koala Man, after he was charged with felony domestic abuse.
+Both shows are distributed by 20th Television, via their 20th Television Animation division.
+On June 20, 2023, it was announced that Dan Stevens was officially taking over as the voice of Korvo.

 Release

-The first teaser for the series was released on March 25, 2020.
-The official trailer was released on April 15, 2020.
-On May 8, 2020, the first season was released.
-In January 2021, along with a second trailer, it was revealed that the second season would premiere on March 26, 2021, on Hulu.
+The first teaser for the series was released on March 25, 2020, and the first trailer on April 15, 2020.
+The first season premiered on May 8, 2020.
 Internationally, the series premiered on Disney+ under the dedicated streaming hub Star as an original series on February 23, 2021.
-On June 18, 2020, ahead of the season two premiere, Hulu renewed the series for a third season consisting of 11 episodes, which was released on July 13, 2022.
-Executive Producer, Josh Bycel confirmed Season 4 has been written, although Hulu has not yet shared a release date, it will likely be revealed in early 2023.
+The second season premiered on March 26, 2021.

+The third season premiered on July 13, 2022.
+The fourth season premiered on August 14, 2023.
+The fifth season premiered on August 12, 2024.
+The sixth and final season premiered on October 13, 2025.

 Syndication

 The series premiered on FXX on July 30, 2022.
+In September 2025, the first five seasons were made available on Netflix.